Anamitr/ericsson-interview-task/Readme.md

 ### Example output

 Example output is quite long, so refer to out/2021-02-08.
-Also output for 2021-02-08 was included.